Daseinsanalysis: Theory and division from psychoanalysis

-One of the pivotal claim that daseinsanalytical therapy holds to be true is that there is no objective way to explain the openness of the human dasein.
+One of the pivotal claims that daseinsanalytical therapy holds to be true is that there is no objective way to explain the openness of the human dasein.
 The only way to look at it is through the 'partial phenomena' that it experiences.
 This is one of the first divergences with psychoanalysis because psychoanalysis attempts to define the human condition with constructs like instincts and libido.
 This avoidance of constructs to define patients is what sets daseinsanalysis apart from psychoanalysis.
 This theory allows a daseinanalysist to be an objective therapist; therapeutically avoiding bringing previous prejudice into sessions and allowing the analysis to be individualized and not generalized.
 Boss asserts this freeness in therapy allows daseinsanalysis to become an 'analysis of resistance'.
 This means that the patient is constantly confronted with the perceived limitations of his own existence and is pushed to the point of rejecting the limitations they are placing upon themselves.
 The human dasein cannot see these limitations from within itself and needs to be exposed to the freedoms beyond the limitations.
 Another assertion of daseinsanalytical thinking is that a person's subjective experience is the one that truly matters.
 A therapist should never contradict the phenomenon that their patient is experiencing.
 The 'phenomenological world' as Binswanger put it is the bread and butter for getting to the bottom of conflict within the human dasein.
 This approach takes out the complications that psychotherapy brings by lathering the manifest content of the patient's existence with latent meaning.
 Boss explains that this puts unnecessary stress and anxiety onto the patient and covers the true limitations that the patient is feeling within themselves.
 The main drive in daseinsanalytical therapy is to make a person's phenomenological world transparent.
 This transparency leaves the general construct of the original dasein intact so as to not have to rebuild a person's being.
 This construct is then used to be the foundation to analyze the phenomenological world and fix the problems around the already existing existence.